GeorgeWebDevCy/taxnexcy/readme.txt

 * Generate a PDF of the Fluent Form entry and attach it to WooCommerce order emails.

 = 1.7.44 =
-* Call Fluent Forms' renderer with the correct argument order across versions and drop legacy table fallbacks.
+* Call Fluent Forms' renderer with the correct argument order across versions and remove legacy fallback tables.

 = 1.7.43 =
 * Render Fluent Forms entries using their internal renderer for full entry details.